bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

 .. limitation:: NDMP: 64-bit system recommended.

-   The |bareosDir| uses a memory mapped database (LMBD) to temporarily store NDMP file information.
+   The |dir| uses a memory mapped database (LMBD) to temporarily store NDMP file information.
    On some 32-bit systems the default :config:option:`dir/job/FileHistorySize`\  requires a larger memory area than available.
-   In this case, you either have to lower the :config:option:`dir/job/FileHistorySize`\ or preferably run the |bareosDir| on a 64-bit system.
+   In this case, you either have to lower the :config:option:`dir/job/FileHistorySize`\ or preferably run the |dir| on a 64-bit system.